leesei/leesei.github.io/src/content/post/emulator-ps3.md

 Call of Duty: World at War (halts early in first mission) Call of Duty: Ghosts
 Call of Duty: Advanced Warfare
+God of War Collection = God of War and God of War II God of War: Origins Collection = Chains of Olympus and Ghost of Sparta God of War III
+God of War Ascension
+Resistance: Fall of Man
+Resistance 2
+Resistance 3
 Starhawk
 Uncharted: Drake's Fortune
 Uncharted 2: Among Thieves